WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 Before you clean the toilet, get a sponge for the toilet bowl and one for the toilet seat.

-The presence of viruses and bacteria is real.
-If you work in a dirty environment or you have pets at home, this thing might be a problem.
+If you work in a dirty environment or have pets at home, this thing might be a problem.

 A clean toilet relaxes our body and mind.
 A clear mind will help to have proper stool evacuation.